 Ticket: 2€ (students 1€, children free) – Time needed to visit: About 2 hours.

-If you want to get a close-up look at the tastes and most authentic traditions of the island, visit the pastry workshop of Giorgos Hatziparaschos located in a beautiful old Venetian house, in the heart of the old town of Rethymnon.
+Get a close-up look at the tastes and most authentic traditions of the island, with a visit to Giorgos Hatziparaschos‘ pastry shop.
+The workshop is in a beautiful old Venetian house, in the heart of the old town of Rethymnon.

-When you visit, buy a small tray of his delicious baklava to taste on the go… and a few more to take with you as a sweet souvenir of the Old Town of Rethymnon.
+When you visit, buy a small tray of his delicious baklava to taste on the go… and a few more to take as a sweet souvenir of the Old Town of Rethymnon.

 Dinner in Rethymnon

-Don’t go very far away from the alleys of the old town to enjoy a dinner in one of Rethymnon’s most famous restaurants.
+Don’t go far from the alleys of the old town to enjoy dinner in one of Rethymnon’s most famous restaurants.

 Avli Lounge is set in a uniquely beautiful garden in a romantic Venetian villa right in the heart of the old town.
 Combining fresh local ingredients and a superb dose of creativity, Avli has been serving outstanding Cretan dishes for over 20 years.

 Katerina and her dedicated staff also offer beautifully crafted cooking lessons for those who want to discover the secrets of the Cretan diet.
 The restaurant also boasts a unique wine list and a beautiful wine tasting room and cellar with glass floors exhibiting a former Turkish hammam.